This post may include affiliate links. Thank you for your support.

 • When Ready to Eat.
 Bring the tomato soup base to a slow boil and continue with the recipe, starting at step five.

-Serving this chicken parmesan soup recipe
+Serving this creamy chicken parmesan soup

 • Scatter with Crusty Croutons: If you’re looking for a delightful crunch in every bite, add parmesan-crusted croutons to the top of this chicken parmesan soup recipe.

 • Parmesan Crisps as a Topping: For an extra cheesy and crispy touch, place a few parmesan cheese crisps on top of your soup just before serving.
-These thin, golden discs add a yummy texture contrast and pop of sharp flavor.

 Unique serving ideas